lekoala/bootstrap5-tags/readme.md

 Obviously, this package works great with the full bootstrap library, but you can also use it without Bootstrap or with a trimmed down version of it

-Actually, this library doesn't even use the js library to position the dropdown menu, so its only dependencies is only on css classes.
+Actually, this library doesn't even use the js library to position the dropdown menu, so its only dependencies is on css classes.
 You can check out the .scss file to see how to reduce bootstrap 5 css to a smaller size.

 Check out demo-standalone.html